alljoyn/extras-webdocs/docs/learn/core/system-description/thin-apps.md

 1. Send the WHO-HAS message once a second for 10 seconds.
 2. Wait 10 seconds, then send another WHO-HAS message.
 3. Wait 20 seconds, then send another WHO-HAS message.
 4. Wait 40 seconds, then send another; repeat until the overall discovery timeout expires.

-### Router discovery (14.12 release)
+### 14.12 router discovery

 The following figure shows the message flow for the 14.12 release for the AJTCL discovering and connecting with the AllJoyn router.

-![ajtcl-router-discovery-connection-1412][ajtcl-router-discovery-connection-1412]
+![img RN Discovery 1412][]

-**Figure:** AJTCL router discovery and connection (14.12 release)
+**Figure:** 14.12 router discovery and connection

 The AJTCL supports both mDNS and legacy discovery mechanism.
 If the AJTCL minimum AJPV is lower than "10", the AJTCL can connect to routers prior to the 14.06 release.
 In this case, the TCL generates and sends out both WHO-HAS and mDNS query messages for the BusName prefix.
-The schedule for sending these messages is described in [Discovery message schedule (14.12 release)][discovery-message-schedule-1412-release].
+The schedule for sending these messages is described in [Discovery message schedule][discovery msg sched].

-The response message (either an mDNS response or IS-AT message) is sent over unicast to the AJTCL by the AllJoyn router advertising that BusNode name.
-The mDNS responses may include a key-value pair (the key is 'ajpv') indicating the protocol version of the transmitting AllJoyn router (this was added in 14.12 release).
+The discovery response (either an mDNS response or IS-AT message) is sent over unicast to the AJTCL by the AllJoyn router advertising that BusNode name.
+The mDNS responses may include a key-value pair indicating the protocol version (the key is 'ajpv') of the transmitting AllJoyn router (this was added in 14.12 release).
-The value of ajpv is used to ignore the response message if the version is less than the minimum required by the thin app.
+The value of ajpv is used to ignore the discovery response if the version is less than the minimum required by the thin app.
 If both IS-AT and mDNS responses are received by AJTCL at the same time, the mDNS response is processed first.
 Responses received from the AllJoyn routers on the blacklist are ignored.

-After router discovery, rest of the AJTCL logic is same as described above in [AJTCL-to-AllJoyn router connection][ajtcl-to-alljoyn-router-connection].
+After router discovery, rest of the AJTCL logic is same as described above in [AJTCL-to-AllJoyn router connection][tcl-RN connect].

-#### Discovery message schedule (14.12 release)
+#### Discovery message schedule

 The AJTCL supports a retry schedule for sending discovery messages.
 It will also selectively send WHO-HAS messages depending on the